citybound/citybound/game/README.md

 # Citybound Design Doc

 This document gives a bird's-eye overview of what Citybound should become and why, how it will be implemented and all the different things that inspire it.
-It links to more in-depth documents about all the different aspects of Citybound
+It links to more in-depth documents about all the different aspects of Citybound.

+**This is a living and open document, find out [how to contribute your suggestions](../CONTRIBUTING.md).**

-*Words in `(typewriter)` refer to reocurring central themes of Citybound*
+*Words in `(typewriter)` refer to reocurring central themes of Citybound.*

+*Links in ~~strike-thorugh~~ link to a document that hasn't been written yet.*

 ## Design Philosophy